Temchuk/Full-final-project-html/README.txt

 The website consists of several blocks, each of which displays different aspects of the company's activities.

-1. Block 1 (header): Includes the company logo, navigation menu, and main page header.
+1. Block 1 (header + first page): Includes the company logo, navigation menu, and main page header.
 2. Block 2 (choice): Presents the best coffee offers with specified prices.
 3. Block 3 (gallery): Displays a gallery of images of the company's products.
 4. Block 4 (contact): Provides the company's contact information for communication.